Lwt introduction/tutorial Part 2 of 2

 resolution of the promise only happens if the scheduler is running –

-i.e., if there is an ongoing call to Lwt_main.run
+i.e., if there is an ongoing call to Lwt_main.run.
+If the

 scheduler is not running when the timer expires, then the promise is